ic3w0lf22/Roblox-Account-Manager/README.md

 Extra features can be enabled by adding a file called "dev.mode" to the same folder as the executable.
 Beware of the risks that you are taking if you accidentally send something to someone.

+If you ever want a friend to join a game using your account, make sure you have the PlaceId and JobId correctly entered, then right click an account, and click "Copy rbx-player link", DO NOT do this if someone asks you for it.

+# WARNING
 If someone asks you to generate an "rbx-player link", **DO NOT** do it, they can use these to join any game using your account, or even launch roblox studio with one of your games.

-If you ever want a friend to join a game using your account, make sure you have the PlaceId and JobId correctly entered, then right click an account, and click "Copy rbx-player link", DO NOT do this if someone asks you for it.
+They can do many things in game such as spend your robux or even do things that can get your account terminated. **USE THESE FEATURES ARE YOUR OWN RISK**

 # Download
 To install this, head over to the [Releases](https://github.com/ic3w0lf22/Roblox-Account-Manager/releases) section and download the rar file at the very top, once downloaded, extract the files into a folder on your desktop and run RBX Alt Manager.exe.